babylonhealth/orbit-mvi/docs/orbits.md

         .postSideEffect { SideEffect.Navigate(Screen.Home) }
 })
 ```

-We cannot run away from the fact that working with Android will
-inherently have some side effects.
-We've made side effects a first class
-citizen in Orbit as we believe that it's better to have a full, clear
-view of what side effects are possible in a particular view model.

-This functionality is commonly used for things like truly one-off events,
-navigation, logging, analytics etc.

-It comes in two flavors:

-1. `sideEffect` lets us perform side effects that are not intended for
-   consumption outside the Orbit container.
-1. `postSideEffect` sends the value returned from the closure to a relay
-   that can be subscribed when connecting to the view model.
-Use this for
-   view-related side effects like Toasts, Navigation, etc.

 The `OrbitContainer` hosted in the `OrbitViewModel` provides a relay that
 you can subscribe through the `connect` method on `OrbitViewModel` in order